Victoria King

 I was interviewed by Giovanni Aloi, editor of Antennae: The Journal of Nature in Visual Culture, about Australian Aboriginal art and culture, and my volunteer work at the Aboriginal outstation of Utopia for the Spring 2023 edition: Antennae Issue 60.
 It can be freely downloaded as a back issue at: https://www.antennae.org.uk/back-issues-1

-Spirit Ground, my latest essay on art, place and displacement, focuses on Agnes Martin's art and life in the American Southwest can be read in the newest edition of Environmental and Architectural Phenomenology, Summer/Fall 2024, Volume 35, No. 2.
+Spirit Ground, my essay on art, place and displacement, focuses on Agnes Martin's art and life in the American Southwest can be read in Environmental and Architectural Phenomenology, Summer/Fall 2024, Volume 35, No. 2.
+Available at this Link.